GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

 ## Lessons Learned from the FIDO2 Community of Action

-To help support agencies in aggressively replacing usernames and passwords, the Office of Management and Budget, Cybersecurity and Infrastructure Agency, and the ICAM Subcommittee established a FIDO2 Community of Action.
+To help support agencies in reducing usernames and passwords, the Office of Management and Budget, Cybersecurity and Infrastructure Agency, and the ICAM Subcommittee established a FIDO2 Community of Action.
 The primary characteristics of a CoA are outlined below.

 1. Short-term, usually six months.
 2. Small group, usually 4-8 agencies.